-If you were born abroad to U.S. citizen parents, you can apply for a U.S. passport in the same way as someone born in the United States.
-However, you will have the added requirement of establishing your citizenship claim.
-The evidence you'll need to have on hand may include:
+The application process for a U.S. passport is the same way as for someone born in the United States.
+However, such applicants will have the added requirement of establishing their citizenship claim.
+The types of evidence to have on hand will likely include:

 Evidence of your claim to U.S. citizenship should include your parents' birth certificates, marriage certificates, and naturalization certificates.
 You will also need your birth certificate, marriage certificate, or divorce decree to prove what your name is and to document any changes to your name.
 Depending on the circumstances of your claim, you might also need to provide proof that you lived in the legal and physical custody of a U.S. citizen parent.